Fabio-RibeiroB/freecertiffy/flaskapp/flaskapp/README.md

 # What is this about?
+Here I will describe the project structure and advise on development.

 A small flask program is no big deal structurally as its all based around a few files and directories.
 Bigger ones need to use blueprints, separate template directories, and user management for login purposes.

 So this is sort of a template to quickstart my projects.